DerekSelander/dsdump/docs/index.md

 0000000100001000 (__DATA,__data) external _SomeGlobalInt
 ```

-The `-m` option says to show the Mach-O section when displaying locally implemented symbols

-The globals are located in the `__DATA` segment inside the `__data` section, at virtual address `0x000000100001000` and `0x00000100001004`
+The `-m` option displays the Mach-O section when displaying locally implemented symbols in the symbol table.
+These global integers are located in the `__DATA` segment inside the `__data` section, starting at virtual address `0x000000100001000` and `0x00000100001004`

-One can translate these virtual addresses to the file offset by consulting the Mach-O section load commands.
+One can translate these virtual addresses to the image file offset by consulting the Mach-O section load commands.

 ```bash
 lolgrep:~$ otool -l ex | grep __data -A10